Beyond the Northern Lights...

-The real highlight of Luosto is that it successfully combines genuine Lappishness with a modern, small scale tourist destination.
+Whilst Luosto is well-known for its Northern Lights potential, the real highlight is that it successfully combines genuine Lappishness with a modern, small-scale tourist destination.

-There are seven ski slopes in total, covering around 150km of trails for visitors to enjoy as well as easy access to a range of much loved Artic activities.
-Here you can spend a day on the cross-country trails, enjoy a thrilling snowmobile trip across the fells and experience the sheer thrill of being pulled across the snow-topped landscape via a team of running huskies.
+There are seven downhill ski slopes, covering around 150km of trails for visitors to enjoy as well as easy access to a range of much-loved Arctic activities.
+Here, you can spend a day on the cross-country trails, enjoy a thrilling snowmobile trip across the idyllic fells and experience the sheer thrill of being pulled across the snow-topped landscape by a team of eager huskies.

-As well as being a prime location for both Northern Lights and Arctic activities, the location of Luosto also has some unique characteristics.
+As well as being a prime location for both Northern Lights and Arctic activities, the location of Luosto also has some very unique characteristics.
 One of these is a wonderful Amethyst Mine – the only working one in Europe.
 Amethyst is a rare violet form of quartz and it is mined here on the Lampivaara Fell.
-Visitors cannot go inside the actual mine itself but they can go to the visitor’s section and try their hand at digging in a small surface mine.
-Another highlight of visiting the top of the Lampivaara Fell is the stunning views on a cloudless day across the National Park.
+Visitors can’t go inside the actual mine itself, but they can go to the visitor’s section and try their hand at digging in a small surface mine.
+Another highlight of visiting the top of the Lampivaara Fell is the stunning views on a cloudless day across the national park.